-Rizatriptan benzoate tablets are available for oral administration in strengths of 5 mg and 10 mg (corresponding to 7.265 mg or 14.53 mg of the benzoate salt, respectively).
-Each compressed tablet contains the following inactive ingredients: microcrystalline cellulose, lactose monohydrate, corn starch, magnesium stearate, and red iron oxide.
+Rizatriptan benzoate tablets USP are available for oral administration in strengths of 5 mg and 10 mg (corresponding to 7.265 mg or 14.53 mg of the benzoate salt, respectively).
+Each compressed tablet contains the following inactive ingredients: corn starch, iron oxide red, lactose monohydrate, magnesium stearate, microcrystalline cellulose, and pregelatinized starch (maize).

-Rizatriptan binds with high affinity to human cloned 5-HT1B/1D receptors.
-Rizatriptan presumably exerts its therapeutic effects in the treatment of migraine headache by binding to 5-HT1B/1D receptors located on intracranial blood vessels and sensory nerves of the trigeminal system.
+Rizatriptan binds with high affinity to human cloned 5-HT 1B/1Dreceptors.
+Rizatriptan benzoate presumably exerts its therapeutic effects in the treatment of migraine headache by binding to 5-HT 1B/1Dreceptors located on intracranial blood vessels and sensory nerves of the trigeminal system.